Andrew Mango: Biography

 Andrew Mango was born in Istanbul, one of three sons of Alexander Mango, an Italian-Greek barrister and his White Russian wife Adelaide Damonov; the Byzantinist Cyril Mango was his younger brother.
 He was brought up in Istanbul and mastered a number of languages.
 Mango graduated from the English High School for Boys in Istanbul.
 He held degrees from the School of Oriental and African Studies, University of London, including a doctorate in Persian literature.
 He moved to the United Kingdom in 1947 and lived in London until his death.

 Career

-Mango worked as a press officer in the British Embassy at Ankara.
+Mango worked as a press officer in the British Embassy in Ankara.
 He joined the BBC World Service as a student and spent his entire career in the External Services, rising to be Turkish Programme Organiser and then Head of the South European Service.
 He retired in 1986.
 He died at the age of 88 on 6 July 2014.
 His death was announced by Richard Moore, the British Ambassador to Turkey.